lilyminium/diverse-dataset-discovery/README.md

 # diverse-dataset-discovery

-This repo contains tools for evaluating datasets and picking out molecules that are not currently well-represented by our existing datasets.
+This repo contains tools for evaluating datasets and selecting molecules that contain chemistries where we are seeking to improve our data coverage.

-:rocket: We would love to get sent molecules that rank highly in rare groups (e.g. Count > 4).
+:rocket: We would love to get sent any selected molecules.
 These molecules represent areas of chemistry for which we currently have low data coverage in both training and benchmarking our force fields.
 Any contributions would directly help us improve our force fields! :rocket:

 **Contents**